 GVDRS is part of the national system, NVDRS, that was built upon an earlier pilot system, the National Violent Injury Statistics System (NVISS).
 Emory University participated in NVISS and collected data on violent deaths in Fulton and DeKalb Counties.

-The following data sources are included in the state violent death reporting system:
+The following data sources are included in the Georgia violent death reporting system:

 - Death certificates